trywilco/wilco-docs/docs/building-your-quest/conditions/github-is-file-added-in-push.md

 # github_is_file_added_in_push

-Category: Github
-Description: Check if a file was added in the head commit of a git push (not specific to a PR)
-Type: Condition

 ## Description

 **Type**: Condition

-Check if a file was added in a push
+Checks if a file was added in a push.

 ## Params

-- **fileName:** file path that we want to check
+- **fileName:** The file path that to be checked.

 ## Outputs